 Investigate and explore life with curiosity as a way of growing in understanding and wisdom.
-Practice seeing the new in the old and the extraordinary in the ordinary.
+Practice seeing the new in the old, the unusual in the usual, and the extraordinary in the ordinary.

 Realize the impermanence and constant transformation of everyone and everything, witnessing the unstoppable cycle of birth, growth, decay, death, and transformation.
 Develop the understanding that life is manifesting through you, but that you don’t own this life, this body, this lived experience.
 Notice how clinging brings about suffering, and remember that nothing whatsoever should be clung to as I, me, or mine.
 Let it go and let it be.

 Realize that experiencing suffering and dissatisfaction in life is a given.
 Notice that the lack of awareness of the craving for sensual delight, craving to be someone, and the craving to feel nothing are all causes of suffering.
 Notice that greater awareness of the existence of these cravings lessens suffering.
 Work diligently to identify, understand, and tame desires.

 Practice to pause and augment the time between stimulus and response, developing the ability to be comfortable in the middle of uncomfortable situations, accepting with serenity the things you cannot change.
 By doing so you will diminish the number of mindless reactions and increase the number of mindful responses, which all in all will have a positive impact in your life.